dipagab/kaalila_beta/YOUWARE.md

 - `NavBar`: Changed "Book Now" text to "Reserve Your Spot".
 - `CTASection`: Changed "How To Book" title to "Reserve Your Spot".
 - `Home`: Fixed hero payoff text responsiveness by removing inline font size.
 Reduced mobile font size to 12px (text-xs).
+- `Configuration`: Updated Google Analytics measurement ID to G-7M7MS36H56.
+- `Pages`: Added "Art as an Expressive Language" workshop landing page at `/art-as-language`.
+- `Navigation`: Added "Workshop" link to the main navigation pointing to `/art-as-language`.
+- `Pages`: Updated "Art as an Expressive Language" page structure (simplified) and CTA section (matched visual style with Home page).
+- `Pages`: Updated "Art as an Expressive Language" hero section to match Vietnam retreat style and added FAQ section.